-Taking out a large carry bag, Woods efficiently shoved the laptop, his MP5, and spare surveillance equipment, before zipping it tight.
+Taking out a large carry bag, Woods efficiently shoved the laptop, his MP5, and spare surveillance equipment in, before zipping it tight.
 A well-rehearsed move, all traces of espionage equipment was gone in 2 minutes.
-Woods spent the last 3 minutes checking over his bed, desk or for anything he might have dropped or any incriminating evidence.
+Woods spent the last 3 minutes checking over his bed, desk for anything he might have dropped or any incriminating evidence.

 Pleased, he shouldered the heavy bag and walked over to Samir.
-The two left in silence, before hopping into a decrepit white Toyota Corolla.
+The two left in silence, threading their way through the market that was closing up, before hopping into a decrepit white Toyota Corolla.
 As Samir pulled away into the traffic, Woods took a look back at the place that had served as home for a while.